Taiwan: Names of the country and jurisdiction

 The Republic of China participates in most international forums and organizations under the name "Chinese Taipei" as a compromise with the People's Republic of China (PRC).
 For instance, it is the name under which it has participated in the Olympic Games as well as the APEC.
-"Taiwan authorities" is sometimes used by the PRC to refer to the current government in Taiwan.
+"Taiwan authorities" is sometimes used by the PRC to refer to the government in Taiwan.